 In 1860, the year after the publication of On the Origin of Species, Phillips delivered a lecture at Cambridge, his presidential address for the Geological Society of London.
 In it, he attacked Darwin's weak spot.
 Darwin had calculated (not very carefully, it turned out) that 300 million years had been required to carve the Weald, a wide valley in southeast England.
 Phillips pointed out Darwin's "abuse of arithmetic" then engaged in a detailed study of sediment deposition by the Ganges.
 Phillips focused not on how much time is required to erode a rock formation, but instead on how much time is required to build it.
 (His own study involved some assumptions, but his work was thorough enough to embarrass Darwin, who carefully avoided the topic afterwards.)
 Phillips estimated the age of the Earth at 1000 million years (1 billion years), about one-fifth of the current estimate of 4.6 billion years.
 Yet his estimate was closer to the mark than Darwin's.

 Other research that Phillips presented in his lecture — reprinted in book form as Life on the Earth: Its Origin and Succession — had even more far-reaching ramifications than the age estimates.

 When Charles Darwin uncovered the mechanism behind evolution, he did not use the fossil record to do so.
 In fact, Darwin and Charles Lyell both maintained that the fossil record was too poor to provide much evidence for the patterns of extinction and emergence of new species; Darwin likened the Earth's rock strata to a book with many pages ripped out.
-Phillips demonstrated that the fossil record, though not complete, was actually quite rich.
+Among the first to employ statistical methods in studying fossils and naming geologic periods, Phillips demonstrated that the fossil record, though not complete, was actually quite rich.
 And he presented an astounding discovery, shown in the graph above.
 Concentrating on marine fossils, which consistently span the fossil record, Phillips showed that each successive era had a greater diversity of life forms than the last.
 His graph also underscored a sobering fact: At two separate times in Earth's history (the ends of the Palæozoic and Mesozoic), life on Earth was nearly extinguished.